Promoting inclusion and improving access to water and sanitation in Eastern Visayas

 Recurrent natural disasters have made the Eastern Visayas region one of the most disaster prone areas in the Philippines.
 Frequent typhoons have led to heavy loss of life and destruction of livelihoods.
 In December 2015, the already vulnerable population was hit by typhoon Nona, killing 51 people and destroying over 300,000 homes.

 These disasters have taken their toll on the region.
-In the province of North Samar, over 50% of the population live under the national poverty line, with only two-thirds having access to clean drinking water.
+In the province of Northern Samar, over 50% of the population live under the national poverty line, with only two-thirds having access to clean drinking water.
 Many sources of drinking water and sanitation have been destroyed by the natural catastrophes leading to high rates of diarrhea and malnutrition.

 After the typhoon in December 2015, Malteser International initially supplied affected households with hygiene kits and other necessary materials.
 Over 600 families were also supported in the reconstruction of their destroyed homes.